Modular Units a Solution for Corporate Medical Needs

 In the complexities of today’s global pandemic, it’s clear the need for corporate medical clinics is once again a critical operational consideration.
 As businesses continue to re-open across the country following the Centers for Disease Control (CDC) guidelines for pandemic response, the use of medical clinics can allow companies to monitor employee health and respond to requirements from the government and best practices from health care providers.

 Once the pandemic is no longer a daily health threat, and even after a vaccine has been developed, the need for on-site work medical clinics will still exist.
-It seems likely that the future of medicine will continue to be an emphasis on preventative care so that health care providers aren’t simply taking care of sick people but finding ways to keep them from getting sick in the first place.
+It seems likely that the future of medicine will continue to emphasize preventive care.
 A workplace clinic is a great first step in that quest.